 The button labeled WiFi or WLAN (depending on model) toggles the WiFi radio on and off.
-The WLAN LED indicator on the gateway displays the current state of the Wi-Fi radio.
-This button is located on the top of the gateway.
+The WLAN LED indicator on the gateway displays the current state of the WiFi radio.

+The WLAN button is located on the top of the unit.

-To activate the Wi-Fi radio, press and hold the WiFi (WLAN) button for 3-5 seconds and then release.
+To activate the WiFi radio, press and hold the WiFi (WLAN) button for 3-5 seconds and then release.
 Expect a 1-3 second delay before the WiFi (WLAN) LED turns on.
-Repeat this step to deactivate the Wi-Fi radio.
+Repeat this step to deactivate the WiFi radio.